-At the 2017 Annual Meeting, 95.6% of the shares of Common Stock represented and voting on the advisory vote on executive compensation proposal were in favor of our named executive officer compensation as disclosed in our 2017 proxy statement.
+At the 2019 Annual Meeting, 97.7% of the shares of Common Stock present and entitled to vote on the advisory vote on executive compensation proposal were in favor of our named executive officer compensation as disclosed in our 2019 proxy statement.
 The Board of Directors and Compensation Committee reviewed these final vote results and determined that given the significant level of support, our executive compensation policies and decisions discussed in the "Compensation Discussion and Analysis" were appropriate to achieve our objectives.

 We believe that it is important for our shareholders to have an opportunity to vote on executive compensation on an annual basis.
-The advisory vote provides shareholders with the opportunity to express their views regarding our executive compensation philosophy, policies, programs and decisions, as disclosed in our proxy statement for the applicable year.
-Our Board of Directors and Compensation Committee value the opinions of our shareholders, and to the extent there is any significant vote against our compensation practices for executive officers, we will consider our shareholders' concerns and assess whether any actions should be taken.
+The advisory vote provides shareholders with the opportunity to express their views regarding our executive compensation philosophy, policies, programs, and decisions, as disclosed in our proxy statement for the applicable year.
+Our Board of Directors and Compensation Committee value the opinions of our shareholders, and to the extent, there is any significant vote against our compensation practices for executive officers, we will consider our shareholders' concerns and assess whether any actions should be taken.
 In addition to our annual advisory votes on executive compensation, we are committed to ongoing engagement with our shareholders on executive compensation and corporate governance issues.
-These dialogue opportunities take place throughout the year through meetings, telephone calls and correspondence involving our senior management, directors and representatives of our shareholders.
+These dialogue opportunities take place throughout the year through meetings, telephone calls and correspondence involving our senior management, and may, on occasion, also involve directors and representatives of our shareholders.
 We appreciate and welcome the support and feedback from our shareholders on these critical compensation topics as we seek to ensure we attract and retain the best leadership, reward measurable performance and maximize shareholder value.